jbholm/IGS_dada2_pipeline/README.md

 To create a local clone:
 Follow the desktop instructions above to find the desired version of the pipeline.
 Click the green "**Clone or download**" dropdown and copy the HTTPS URL.
 Then run:
 `git clone PASTE/HTTPS/URL/HERE`

+# License

+The contents of `taxonomy/` are derived from the Silva database, and reformatted for DADA2 by Benjamin Callahan.
+They are available under the Silva dual-licensing model for academia and commercial users: https://www.arb-silva.de/silva-license-information/

+All other files in this respository are available under [GPLv3](https://github.com/jbholm/IGS_dada2_pipeline/blob/master/LICENSE).